Stuti-Agarwal-98/258_homework/Assignment_5/README.md

 #HW 5
-##Objective: Implement a full end2end MLOps using wide and deep DNN model with proper feature engineering and preprocessing on the NYC Taxi Fare dataset from Kaggle.
+##Objective of the assignment : Implement a full end2end MLOps using wide and deep DNN model with proper feature engineering and preprocessing on the NYC Taxi Fare dataset pulled from Kaggle.

 Build with: